Starting

 Unlike -l no prior arguments are allowed.

--H -H Hebrew mode.
-Sets the 'rightleft' option on and 'keymap' to "hebrew"
+-H Hebrew mode.
+Sets the 'rightleft' option on and the 'keymap' option to "hebrew".

 -V verbose -V[N] Verbose.
 Sets the 'verbose' option to [N] (default: 10).
 Messages will be given for each file that is ":source"d and for reading or writing a ShaDa file.
 Can be used to find out what is happening upon startup and exit.
 Example: